I talk about the process of filming this book as a live BIAD episode on another post that you can read here >>>

 Now don't get me wrong, there are some wonderful bandwagons to jump on, especially if you're just trying to see what works for you and your community.
 I suggest the following strategy when experimenting:

 Life is way to short to spend a ton of time doing something you hate.
 Been there, done that!!!!
 Today I choose to do the things that bring me joy and turn my nose up at the rest.
 That's one way I live empowered and intentionally.

-I'm Kiala, a book binder, art journaler, fountain pen collector & mixed media junkie.
+I'm Kiala, a student of life first and foremost.
+And I'm also a published poet, book binder, fountain pen collector & Intuitive soul guide.
 I make things, paint things, and write things.
 I love teaching & empowering others to live with intention.
-So, grab a cup of hot tea, a fountain pen, and your favorite notebook.
+Please, grab a cup of hot tea, a fountain pen, and your favorite journal.
 Let's play!